 I rarely get personal on this blog, despite the fact that it IS my personal blog.
 I’m usually quite general, but I’m going to share how I’ve personally felt the calm in all of this.
-Circumstances for a lot of people are desperate and financially there’s bound to be some kind of crash, I understand that this is a scary time for us all.
+I mean, I speak from a place of general privilege.
+I’m not exactly calm about the death, collective grief, global poverty, deadly exploitation of working-class people of colour, financial ruin and ever-callous leadership that sets the scene for this time.
+Furthermore, circumstances for a lot of people are desperate and financially there’s bound to be some kind of crash, I understand that this is a scary time for us all.
 Yet, for some reason, I find the collective feeling of worry, the resentment of this current year, holding billionaires and the 1% to account for their greedy money hoarding as well as everybody’s combined efforts in improving our circumstances to be extremely reassuring of humanity.
 Even the NHS has had over 400,000 people offer to volunteer to help those directly infected by the virus when the government were merely expecting half of that.
 That’s something to celebrate within itself.

 Overall, my person issues pale in comparison to refugees and more vulnerable groups who are far a lot affected by this this virus than me personally.
 This isn’t ideal for anybody.
 However, if I’m too think in a way that makes the glass appear half full- I’d talk about the environmental impacts, for example; did you know that air quality has improved significantly in major cities since tourists have stopped occupying them?
 And think of all the free concerts all of your favourite artists have intimately live-streaming!!
 From Chris Martin of Coldplay, John Legend, James Blake.
 Miley Cyrus has started a cute livestream platform where she interviews celebrities and medical professionals on remaining positive while being aware of your surroundings.
 The sheer quality of MEMES that have come out of this are…incredible.
 And lastly, the newfound respect the general public now have for service workers and our community.